unbit/uwsgi-docs/Rados.rst

 official modifier1: 28

+Author: Javier Guerra

-The 'rados' plugin allows you to serve files stored in a Ceph cluster directly using the librados API.
+The 'rados' plugin allows you to serve objects stored in a Ceph cluster directly using the librados API.

 Note that it's not the CephFS filesystem, nor the 'radosgw' S3/Swift-compatible layer; RADOS is the bare object-storage layer.